vincentmorneau/animapex/readme.md

 Iteration Count | Defines the number of times the animation is played.
 Default: 1

 ## Plugin Events
-Attribute | Description
+Event Name | Internal Name | Description
 --- | ---
-animapex-before | Event is triggered before the animation starts animapex-after | Event is triggered after the animation is finished
+AnimAPEX - Before Animation | animapex-before | Event is triggered before the animation starts AnimAPEX - After Animation | animapex-after | Event is triggered after the animation is finished

 ## How to use
 - Create a new Dynamic Action with your desired event